Édouard Joseph Dantan: Style and reception

 At the 1870 exposition of the Ecole Nationale des Beaux-Arts Dantan received an honorable mention for his submission for the prix de Rome.
 In 1874 he won a third class medal for his painting of a monk carving a Christ in wood.
 In 1880 he won a second class medal for his painting Un coin d'atelier (a corner of the workshop).
 He received a gold medal at the Paris Exposition of 1889, and a number of his paintings were bought by the French state.

 Dantan's works followed the academic tradition of painting, and were praised by his contemporaries.
 His technical mastery is illustrated by such paintings as Un coin d'atelier (1880), where he depicts his father working on a bas-relief in his studio, seen from behind.
 The studio is cluttered with paintings and sculptures.
 In the foreground, a nude woman is taking a break from modelling.
 A critic praised the painting for following all the rules of trompe-l'oeil and stereoscopic photography.
+This and other Dantan studio paintings show in lifelike detail important features about the practice of classically trained artists which have been used for generations - the working environment, light quality, tools, reference materials, and methods.
+Moments captured in these scenes include important stages in the production of a work including life casting in plaster.
+They also reveal the importance of using a combination of references – live models and classical sculptures by master artists – to achieve lifelike and highly realized human form.

 Describing a painting of a group of sailors following a clergyman going to bless the sea, another critic said in 1881 "he has written a page before which believers and skeptics must raise their hats".

 His Le déjeuner du modèle exhibited in the Salon in 1881 shows a model eating a plate of eggs in a break from the posing session.
 The scene is illuminated by a clear white light, with a delicate sense of reflected light.
 One reviewer said that Dantan had treated the subject with taste and grace, when it could easily have fallen into vulgarity.
 He was by no means limited to one genre.
 Other paintings at this time included one of his mother outdoors in her invalid chair, her face sad, a pastoral portrait of a young blonde woman in a blue dress, full of life, and of a poor fisherman dining in his miserable cabin on a piece of bread and an onion.

-Later, Dantan's classical style fell out of fashion.
-Writing of the first exhibition of the Société Nationale des Beaux-Arts in the Champ de Mars in 1890, Walter Sickert was scathingly critical of most of the paintings, making exceptions for a series of far-eastern landscapes by Louis-Jules Dumoulin, a painting by Édouard Manet, some portraits by Jules-Élie Delaunay and some studies by Dantan.
+Writing of the first exhibition of the Société Nationale des Beaux-Arts in the Champ de Mars in 1890, Walter Sickert was critical of most of the paintings, but made exceptions for a series of far-eastern landscapes by Louis-Jules Dumoulin, a painting by Édouard Manet, some portraits by Jules-Élie Delaunay and some studies by Dantan.
 He praised Dumoulin as a master, described Manet's work as brilliant and powerful, Delaunay's as respectable and Dantan's as conscientious.